 Finally, in Sections 6 and 7, we give a proof that the VStoTO algorithm, running on top of VS, indeed provides the service expressed by the TO specification.
 The safety aspect of this claim uses assertional methods.
 We give invariants on the global state of a system that consists of the VStoTO algorithm and the VS state machine.
 We then give a simulation relationship between the global state of the system, and the TO state machine.
 As usual, proving the invariants and the simulation relationship involves reasoning only about individual state transitions; it does not require operational reasoning, in which one considers a whole execution.
+Our safety proofs assume complete asynchrony; we make no assumptions about time or communication delays.
 The performance and fault-tolerance aspects of the proof involve operational reasoning about timed executions.

-2 Mathematical Foundation
+2 Models and Mathematical Foundation